Altricx10/market/README.md

   - {exposed_port}: the exposed port to access to postgres database

 Update application configuration present in `ressources` package with name `aplication.yml` with database configuration.

+## API Documentation

+When the application was started, call route ``http://localhost/swagger-ui/index.html`` and retrieve all route exposed by the application.